Ahdut HaAvoda: Ahdut HaAvoda

 The original Ahdut HaAvoda party was founded in Palestine in March 1919, while under British military administration, after a split in the Poale Zion party, which had established a branch in Ottoman Syria in 1906.
 Ahdut HaAvoda was led by David Ben-Gurion, who had been a member of the pre-war group.
-The root of the division was a conflict between membership of the Communist International and participation in the bourgeois Zionist Organization (ZO).
+The root of the division was a conflict between membership of the Communist International and participation in the Zionist Organization (ZO).
 The membership of the more radical anti-ZO faction tended to come from among the newer Yiddish-speaking immigrants.
 The speaking of Yiddish became another area of disagreement with Ahdut HaAvoda having a Hebrew-only policy.

 The following year, 1920, at a conference in June, the Ahdut HaAvoda decided to establish a military organisation, the Haganah, to replace the existing Hashomer militias.

 The same year, Ahdut HaAvoda and the non-Marxist Hapoel Hatzair cooperated to set up the "General Organization of Hebrew Workers"—the Histadrut.
 In November delegates were elected by 4,500 members of the various labor groups and the first congress was held in Haifa, December 1920.
 Ahdut HaAvoda did not have an overall majority, but with the help of Hapoel Hatzair, they dominated proceedings.
 Their objective was the building of a separate Jewish workers economy in Greater Israel.
 Ben-Gurion was living in New York at the time, but returned in 1921 to be elected the first Secretary of the Histradrut.
 The Haganah was placed under Histadrut jurisdiction.

 At the third Ahdut HaAvoda congress in 1924 at Ein Harod, Ben-Gurion defeated proposals put forward by Shlomo Kaplansky that a parliament be set up in Mandate Palestine.
 The issue had arisen due to the British Colonial Office having presented plans for the setting up of a Legislative Council.

 Other important members of the first Ahdut HaAvoda were Yitzhak Ben-Zvi, and Berl Katznelson.

 Cooperation between Ahdut HaAvoda and Hapoel Hatzair led them to merge in 1930 to form the "Party of the Workers of the Land of Israel"—Mapai, which was to become the dominant force in Zionist politics until the 1960s.